-The Board of Directors of the Company did not proposed to pay any dividends to the shareholders of the Company for the year ended 31 December 2021 (2020: BD305,951 at 10 fils per share representing 10% of the total issued and fully paid-up share capital of the Company for the year ended 31 December 2020).
+The Board of Directors of the Company have proposed to pay cash dividends to the shareholders of the Company for the year ended 31 December 2022 amounting to BD152,977 at 5 fils per share representing 5% of the total issued and fully paid-up share capital of the Company for the year ended 31 December 2022 (2021: BD152,977 at 5 fils per share representing 5% of the total issued and fully paid-up share capital of the Company for the year ended 31 December 2021).
 The proposed dividend only becomes payable once it has been approved by the shareholders in the Annual General Meeting and, accordingly, the proposed dividend has not been accounted for in these financial statements.

-30 Transactions and balances with related parties
+29 Transactions and balances with related parties